meizizhou/homepage/index.md

 </ul> -->

 <ul>
 	I am a 5th-year Ph.D.
 Candidate in the <a href="https://carlsonschool.umn.edu/departments/information-decision-sciences-department" target="_blank">Department of Information and Decision Sciences</a> at <a href="https://carlsonschool.umn.edu/" target="_blank">Carlson School of Management</a>, <a href="https://twin-cities.umn.edu/" target="_blank">University of Minnesota</a>.
 My research focuses on deriving algorithmic and economic insights and strategies for IT-enabled systems and markets.
 In particular, I combine simulation, machine learning and deep learning, randomized experiments, and econometric analyses to study the impact of human biases, privacy regulation, telehealth, and personalization on digital systems including e-commerce and healthcare.
+I'm a winner of ZEW Conference Best Paper Award, INFORMS Workshop on Data Science Best Student Paper Award, and many other scholarships.
 </ul>

 <ul>
-	I obtained my master's degree at Chinese Academy of Sciences, and bachelor’s degree at Renmin University of China.
+	I worked as a data scientist and engineer in companies including Best Buy, JD.com, and Tencent.
+I obtained my master's degree at <a href="https://english.cas.cn/" target="_blank">Chinese Academy of Sciences</a>, and bachelor’s degree at <a href="https://www.ruc.edu.cn/en" target="_blank">Renmin University of China</a>.
 </ul>

 <!-- <strong>Research Interest</strong>